2018 Toyota Owners 400

 The 2018 Toyota Owners 400 was a Monster Energy NASCAR Cup Series race held on April 21, 2018, at Richmond Raceway in Richmond, Virginia.
-Contested over 402 laps—extended from 400 laps due to an overtime finish, on the 0.75 mile (1.2 km) asphalt short track, it was the ninth race of the 2018 Monster Energy NASCAR Cup Series season.
+Contested over 402 laps – extended from 400 laps due to an overtime finish – on the 0.75 mi asphalt short track, it was the ninth race of the 2018 Monster Energy NASCAR Cup Series season.

+Joe Gibbs Racing driver Kyle Busch took his third successive victory, having started from 32nd on the grid, taking the race lead at the final round of pit stops.

 Report

 Background

 Richmond Raceway, the track where the race was held.

-Richmond Raceway is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
-It hosts the Monster Energy NASCAR Cup Series and Xfinity Series.
-Known as "America's premier short track", it formerly hosted a NASCAR Camping World Truck Series race, an IndyCar Series race, and two USAC sprint car races.
+Richmond Raceway is a 0.75 mi, D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
+Known as "America's premier short track", it has hosted all three NASCAR national series, an IndyCar Series race, and two USAC sprint car races.